• Skip to primary navigation

 • Understand the importance of ongoing professional development as teachers of the young child and childcare workers.

-This program requires a minimum of 30 credits in the content areas.
+This degree requires 120 credits, with a minimum of 30 credits in General Education, and a minimum of 30 credits in the program content areas.
 A sample program of study for the degree is shown below:

 Education Core: (21 credits required)